forestdb/forestdb.org/models/numbergame.md

 ## Why is this important?

 An important aspect of intelligence is the ability to combine prior knowledge and new evidence to acquire a better understanding of the world.
 This better understanding allows us to make more accurate predictions about future events as well as more informed decisions in the face of uncertainty.
-Even with the simple number game example, we see that human intuitive reasoning is able to combine many different types of assumptions---the process of generating numbers, the space of hypotheses (which concepts your friend could be thinking about), the sampling strategies, etc---to figure out something  "unobserved" (e.g. the number concept that your friend is thinking about), given something "obvserved" (e.g. the number sequence she showed you).
+Even with the simple number game example, we see that human intuitive reasoning is able to combine many different types of assumptions---the process of generating numbers, the space of hypotheses (which concepts your friend could be thinking about), the sampling strategies, etc---to figure out something  **unobserved** (e.g. the number concept that your friend is thinking about), given something **obvserved** (e.g. the number sequence she showed you).
 Importantly, the probabilistic programs we wrote down are able to mimic this type of human reasoning and produce results that match our intuitions.
-This suggests that this type of modeling approach---(1) come up with generative model that links hypotheses to data (2) infer which hypothesis is more likely given observed data---may be extremely useful for helping machines think and behave in more human-like and intelligent ways.
+This suggests that this type of modeling approach---**(1) come up with generative model that links hypotheses to data (2) infer which hypothesis is more likely given observed data**---may be extremely useful for helping machines think and behave in more human-like and intelligent ways.

-## Other generative models
+## Other examples of probabilistic reasoning

 * Coin flips
   * You flip coin A six times and get this sequence of outcomes: `HTHTTH`.
 Is this a fair coin?